AI4EPS/homepage/classes/ml4earth/docs/seismic_event_format1.md

 ## *waveform.h5* format:

 For simple explanation, we use the [M6.4 Ridgecrest earthquake](https://earthquake.usgs.gov/earthquakes/eventpage/ci38443183/executive) as an example.
 We recommand to store raw data without preprocessing such as filtering.
+In the dataset we are using, we put the first P pick of all stations at 30s and cut a window size of 90s.
+This convection can be changed according to different seismic networks.

 - File name: waveform.h5
 	- "38443183": (group)